Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ## Firearm Proficiency

-In **Antares**, firearms are rare, relying on *Cordite*, a substance rendered inert near creatures attuned to the Weave—a trait of all Antares races except **Londoners**.
+In Antares, firearms are rare, relying on *Cordite*, a substance rendered inert near creatures attuned to the Weave—a trait of all Antares races except **Londoners**.
 Using firearms requires suppressing one's connection to the Weave, a skill few pursue as traditional ranged weapons are more practical.

 Firearms require a unique proficiency distinct from :prof-wp-simple: Simple or :prof-wp-martial: Martial weapons.
 Most classes lack this Proficiency unless granted by a specific background, racial feature, or similar trait.
 They are also excluded from mechanics involving Cold weapons.